What is Southern Technology Leaders?

 Leadership: We are a region rich in human capital all across the South and we aim to connect our leaders with tomorrow’s next big star to help foster and grow our community.

 What Do We Do?

 We help our members connect with the hi-tech community all across the South through creating opportunities for business growth and mentorship.

-We provide a platform for Southern Technology Leaders to connect, discuss, communicate, share, and lead via:
+We provide a platform for Southern Technology Leaders to connect, there discuss, asthma communicate, share, and lead via:

 - — Our private Linkedin Community for our members to discuss opportunities and connect with leaders all over the South.

 - — We also utilize our Facebook, Twitter, and Google+ social networks to deliver quality content, industry news, showcase our members and reach out to our member base.